jnanjekye/tech-writer/3_tutorial.md

 ```

-Now when the page is ready, start rails server and open the /users/new in your browser.
-Enter some name and choose an avatar.
+Now when the page is ready, start rails server and open the /artifacts/new in your browser.
+Enter some name and choose a file.
 After you submit the form, controller will redirect you to the show action.
 Let’s improve it a bit to display the link to attachment:

 # app/views/artifacts/show.html.erb
 [...]